cosmos72/schemesh/README.md

 * the directive `#!shell` temporarily switches to shell syntax until the end of current `( )`, `[ ]` or `{ }`.<br/>
   If entered at top level, it changes the default syntax until another directive is entered at top level.

+#### Job control

-* shell syntax creates first-class Lisp `sh-job` objects, which can be started/stopped/managed from both syntaxes.
+Shell syntax creates first-class Lisp `sh-job` objects, which can be started/stopped/managed from both syntaxes.

-* `sh-job` objects are discoverable and pretty-printable:<br/>
+`sh-job` objects are discoverable and pretty-printable:<br/>
   `(values '{SOME-SHELL-SYNTAX})` shows how shell syntax is converted to `shell...` macros,<br/>
   `(expand '{SOME-SHELL-SYNTAX})` shows how `shell...` macros are expanded to `sh...` functions for creating jobs,<br/>
   `(values  {SOME-SHELL-SYNTAX})` - *without* quotes - pretty-prints the created `sh-job` objects.